KermWasTaken/CPE-322-Engineering-Design-VI/Lab7/README.md

 # Lab 7 - ThingSpeak and Google Sheets

-This lab focused on ustilizing ThingSpeak and Google APIs to write system data to both sites
+This lab focused on utilizing ThingSpeak and Google APIs to write system data to both sites

 ## ThingSpeak data getting written from terminal